alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 it's better to apply first and defer the offers you get if you want to keep your options open.

-One piece of advice my friend gave me is that undergrads should mentally downweigh their enthusiasm for grad school.
+One piece of advice my friend gave me is that undergrads should mentally downweight their enthusiasm for grad school.
 If they're very excited about grad school, they should only be moderately excited, and if they're unsure about it, they probably shouldn't go.
 I still agree with this, but I probably would have gotten *more* enthusiastic about research if I had gone to grad school. **This is not normal.**